 Patricia is now considered to be a leading UK specialist in this subject and she says AUB’s privilege partnership with Lectra has played an important role in continued employment success for the fashion technology graduate.

 The 400-page book, published by Bloomsbury, is filled with coloured images and is available to buy now.

 The description of the book on Bloomsbury’s website says: “Digital Pattern Cutting For Fashion With Lectra Modaris has been designed and developed as a user friendly guide providing the student with step-by-step, easy-to-follow instructions on getting started, realistic exercises, and creative workshops culminating in exciting practical 3D realisation.

 “This essential guide is the first publication of its kind to include workshops from 2D through to 3D virtual prototyping, providing valuable tips, advice and information leading the student to develop the necessary skills to become a proficient Modaris user.”

-To purchase or preview the book ‘Digital Pattern Cutting For Fashion With Lectra Modaris’, see here.
+Purchase or preview the book ‘Digital Pattern Cutting For Fashion With Lectra Modaris’ now.